 About Adolfo Suárez Madrid-Barajas Airport (MAD)

-Adolfo Suárez Madrid-Barajas Airport is the largest airport in Spain and one of Europe's busiest.
-It serves the Spanish capital, Madrid, which is a short distance to the southwest of the facility.
+Adolfo Suárez Madrid-Barajas Airport is the largest airport in Spain and one of Europe’s busiest.
+It serves the Spanish capital, Madrid, which is southwest of the facility.
 Our guide to the airport includes information regarding terminal facilities, transportation options and nearby hotels.

 Tourist information counters can be found in the arrival areas of Terminals 1 and 2 and the baggage hall of Terminal 4.